TritonDataCenter/manatee/docs/trouble-shooting.md

 how Manatee works.
 Some of the recovery steps could potentially be destructive and result in data loss if performed incorrectly.

+# Manatee-adm
+The primary way an operator should be interacting with manatee is via the `manatee-adm` CLI.

 # Healthy Manatee
-The output of `# manatee-stat` of a healthy manatee shard will look like this.
+The output of `# manatee-adm status` of a healthy manatee shard will look like this.
 ```json
 {
     "sdc": {